FHIR/auto-ig-builder/images/ig-publisher-base/README.md

 ## Running on WSL2
 Using this image to build your IG using Docker on WSL2 is really slow due to a known limitation when mounting the Windows filesystem.
-This can be circumvented by first copying your input-files inside WSL and mounting them from there
+You can run the IG publisher without docker by following the instructions at https://confluence.hl7.org/display/FHIR/IG+Publisher+Documentation#IGPublisherDocumentation-Installing; or you can improve performance in WSL2 by first copying your input-files inside WSL and mounting them from there

 For example, save this as `run.sh`: